-Have you ever noticed the powerful effect of scents on your emotions and mood?
+Have you ever noticed the powerful effect of all scents on your emotions and mood?

-Essential oils for anxiety contain aromatic molecules that can pass the blood/brain barrier and have a direct effect on the parts of our brain that control stress, anxiety, panic, and depression.
+Essential oils for anxiety contain aromatic molecules that can pass the blood/brain barrier and have a direct effect on the amygdala – the part of our brain that controls stress, anxiety, panic, and depression.

-Though using essential oils alone may not cure an anxiety disorder, they can definitely help you calm your anxiety, stress and fears and even stop a panic attack dead in its tracks – without the side effects of drugs.
+Though using essential oils alone may not cure an anxiety disorder, they can definitely help you calm your anxiety, stress,, overthinking, and fears and even stop a panic attack dead in its tracks – without the confusion, fatigue, and addiction associated with pharmaceutical drugs.

 Though scientific research on essential oils for anxiety is not abundant, there are a few studies proving the positive (and fast!) effect of a few essential oils on anxiety, stress, and panic:

 1. Lavender Oil

 Lavender EO is scientifically proven to be calming and relaxing and has been used for ages to relieve insomnia, anxiety (and even dental anxiety), depression, stress, and restlessness.

 One of the major components of Lavender EO is linalool.
 In animal models, linalool has been found to inhibit GABA(A) binding receptors in the central nervous system inducing a relaxing state.

 A meta-analysis study, examining the effect of Lavender on patients with preoperative anxiety found significantly lower anxiety after treatment with Lavender oil.

 In addition, lavender (which can also be taken orally), has many other effects like tranquilizing, anti-seizure and epileptic, anti-pain, anti-addictive, anti-bacterial, and anti-fungal.
 Its neuroprotective action is known as another benefit of aromatherapy.